-The Micro-g Solutions Model 125 Portable Ion Pump Power Supply is located in the dropping chamber travel case.
+The Micro-g Solutions Model 125 Portable Ion Pump Power Supply is located in the front of the electronics case.
 It supplies power to the ion pump for both AC and DC operation.
 See the Model 125 manual for operating instructions.
-Note that it accepts AC voltage from 100-240 V, 50-60 Hz.
+The power mains module is located in the rear of the electronics case.
+It is the primary input for AC power, and contains all the DC power supplies which are required to operate the FG5.